 On the other hand, the downside with the 5 GHz wireless frequency is that it doesn’t penetrate solid objects the same way 2.4 GHz wireless frequency does.
 This can be a challenge in office buildings and residential areas.
 Hence, it’s always advisable to use 5 GHz together with 2.4 GHz to experience the best of both sides.

-Are you experience a leggy Wi-Fi connection?
+Have you experienced a leggy Wi-Fi connection?
 If yes, there are several technics that you can use at home to boost the Verizon Wi-Fi signal.
 This guideline provides practical ways to reduce the poor movement and slow connection of your WIFI connectivity.

-If you follow it keenly, you will not only receive the strength of your Verizon Wi-Fi signal but equally experience the most improvement of your internet speed as well.
+If you follow it keenly, you will not only receive the strength of your Verizon Wi-Fi signal but equally experience the most improvement in your internet speed as well.